selvalakshmi1112/Animate_icon/README.md

 # Animate_icon

-Done this Project using HTML
+Done this Project using HTML,CSS, JavaScript